Investor Relations

 Remuneration Committee

-The Remuneration Committee is chaired by Simon Barrell and also comprises of Graham Binns, Sir Tony Baldry and Roger Worrall (secretary).
+The Remuneration Committee is chaired by Simon Barrell and also comprises of Graham Binns, Sir Tony Baldry and Jing Zhou (secretary).
 The Remuneration Committee is responsible for establishing a formal and transparent procedure for developing policy on executive remuneration and to set the remuneration packages of individual Directors.
 This includes agreeing with the Board the framework for remuneration of the Chief Executive, all other executive Directors, the Company Secretary and such other members of the executive management of the Company as it is designated to consider.
 It is furthermore responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.

 The Committee’s policy is to provide a remuneration package which will attract and retain Directors and management with the ability and experience required to manage the Group and to provide superior long-term performance.
 It is the aim of the Committee to reward Directors competitively and on the broad principle that their remuneration should be in line with the remuneration paid to senior management of comparable companies.
 There are four main elements of the remuneration package for Executive Directors: base salary, share options, benefits and annual bonus